kdeldycke/click-extra/readme.md

 int_parameter is 10
 ```

-Now if we create the following TOML file at `~/.my_cli.py/config.toml`:
+Now we will change the default CLI output by creating a TOML file at `~/.my_cli.py/config.toml` which contains:

 ```toml
 # My default configuration file.